apocalyptech/wlmods/Apocalyptech/qol/mega_timesaver_xl/README.md

 Currently, the mod attempts to affect the following:

-* Lootable Containers, Doors, Elevators, Wheel of Fate, Lost Loot Machine, etc...
+* Lootable Containers, Doors, Elevators, Loot Dice, Wheel of Fate, Lost Loot Machine, etc...

 Not Handled By This Mod